os-chip-design/chip-design-intro/lab7 - Projects/README.md

 - SHA265 Hasher
 - Mandlebrot Set VGA Display

+For all projects you must:

+You must:
+- Provide a working chisel/verilog code.
+- Show that the project works by tests and simulating.
+The Simulations should be displayed using GTK-wave.
+- Provide an in-depth tour of the design and your ideas.
+- Provide an overview of the physical design.
+- Pass all the github actions tests.

+The project should be in a state where it should be possiable for you to commit it to tinytapeout and you should be quite sure the project would work.

 ## Before next week
 You should have a group before next week, each group should be between 2-3 person.
 You will begin the assignemnt next week or now if you already have a group.